cmatthews3212/Portfolio/README.md

 n/a

 ## Usage
 To use this app, navigate through navigation to view my projects, resume, and bio as well as fill out the form to request a consultation.
+NOTE: to view mobile and desktop versions, inspect the page, choose your viewport, then REFRESH THE PAGE, to see how you would land on the page correctly!

 ## Licenses
 #### MIT License